hitbim/blogio/README.md

 ```

-NOTE: This generates the VMS (Visual Management System)
+NOTE: This generates a VMS (Visual Management System)
+NOTE: This does not create a CMS (Content Management System)

 ## 1) INITIALIZE THE PLUGIN